Table of Contents

 After a car accident, it’s normal to wonder whether it’s worth repairing the car if it’s damaged.
 When it comes to car repairs in California, many drivers may wonder how long a body shop can legally hold their vehicle.
 This concern is not only about the inconvenience of being without your vehicle but also about understanding your rights as a car owner and insurance policyholder.
 It’s natural to have concerns about the repair process, which can require several days or more.
 Worries about potential delays or misinformation from the repair shop can also arise.

+In serious collisions, including fatal car accidents, the stakes are even higher.
+Damage to vehicles may involve complex repairs, and insurance claims can become more complicated.
 Understanding the relevant regulations can alleviate your concerns.
 Collaborate with your insurance company and adhere to state laws to make the repair process smoother and secure reimbursement for associated costs.
 Legal avenues are also available to address your concerns if there are unwarranted delays in the repair process of your vehicle.

-California Motorists Bill Of Rights
+California Motorists’ Bill Of Rights

 When you decide to keep your car after an accident, navigating the process of repairing it for damages can be confusing.
 Thankfully, California law offers consumer protections through a set of regulations known as the Automotive Repair Act.